Astronaut Michael Collins, Apollo 11 pilot, dead of cancer

 “It’s human nature to stretch, to go, to see, to understand,” Collins said on the 10th anniversary of the moon landing in 1979.
 “Exploration is not a choice really — it’s an imperative, and it’s simply a matter of timing as to when the option is exercised.”

+Collins was later the director of the National Air and Space Museum in Washington.

+“Michael Collins wrote and helped tell the story of our nation’s remarkable accomplishments in space," said President Joe Biden in a statement, noting that Collins “demanded that everyone call him, simply, Mike.”

-Collins spent the eight-day mission piloting the command module.
+Collins spent the eight-day Apollo 11 mission piloting the command module.
 While Armstrong and Aldrin descended to the moon’s surface in the lunar lander, Eagle, Collins remained alone in the command module, Columbia.

 “I guess you’re about the only person around that doesn’t have TV coverage of the scene,” Mission Control radioed Collins after the landing.